PatrikTomasko47/IPK25_Project1/README.md

 Each of the tests will have a result log located in the `test_results` folder.
 The name of the log and pcap will be written next to the name of the test.
 Within the .log files will be the stdout/stderr and underneath that will be the program exit code.

-Note that before testing the <pre>make setuid</pre> was launched to not have to launch the program with sudo.
+Note that before testing the <pre>make setuid</pre> was launched to not have to launch the program with sudo but It had some trouble working so I then resolved to using sudo.

 ### Input parameters testing